translate/pootle/docs/server/commands.rst

   run the :command:`setup` management command in those scenarios.

-This is Django's :ref:`migrate command <django:django-admin>`, which syncs the state of models with the DB and applies migrations for them.
+This is Django's :djadmin:`django:migrate` command, which syncs the state of models with the DB and applies migrations for them.

 .. _commands#initdb: